certtools/intelmq/docs/user/universe.rst

 IntelMQ CertBUND Contact
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The certbund-contact consists of two IntelMQ expert bots, whcih fetch and process the information from the contact database, and scripts to import RIPE data into the contact database.
+The certbund-contact consists of two IntelMQ expert bots, which fetch and process the information from the contact database, and scripts to import RIPE data into the contact database.
-Based on user-defined rules, the experts determine to which contact the event is to be sent to and which e-mail template and attachment format to use.
+Based on user-defined rules, the experts determine to which contact the event is to be sent to, and which e-mail template and attachment format to use.

 → `Repository: intelmq-certbund-contact <https://github.com/Intevation/intelmq-certbund-contact>`_